kreagan/kreagan.github.io/readme.md

 Updated to force https on 23.04.2020 ahead of redesign project.

 Update 06.08.2020 to try and show golf leaderboard

+Update 04.02.2023 to use ChatGPT for some quick clean up of old code

 ## Running the site locally